Even More Broken News

 So I'm going to add to the wheel.
 There's a similar one on there, which was like lowest points.

-I'm going to put one on there for lost the most points
+I'm going to put one on there for lost to the most points

-Because that's got to be a chief.
+Because that's got to be achieved.
 This has got to be a record.

 You lost.
 That's an easy one because either someone lost points or they didn't.

 So we'll know whether to respin or not very easily on that.
-I'm not even going to say because I think these
+I'm not even going to say because I think these, I think this is going to be great, guys.

 I might have peeked at Drake Ulysses.
 I don't know that I can ever make a joke funnier than that to me.